zodb/relstorage/docs/relstorage-options.rst

         in the relational database, and the blob directory holds a cache of blobs.

-        If true (**not** recommended), the blob directory is assumed to be shared among all clients using NFS or similar; blob data will be stored *only* on the filesystem and not in the database.
+        If true (**not** recommended), the blob directory is assumed to be shared among all clients using NFS or similar (file locks must also be supported); blob data will be stored *only* on the filesystem and not in the database.
 It is critical to have backups of this directory, as this is the only source of blobs.

         .. warning::

            When this option is true, the ability to do parallel commits is reduced.
 It is highly recommended to set this value to false.
+The possible exception is SQLite, which doesn't support parallel commit anyway.

         .. versionchanged:: 3.0a7

-           The default changed from true to fals.
+           The default changed from true to false.

 blob-cache-size
         Maximum size of the blob cache, in bytes.
-If empty (the default), the cache size isn't checked and the blob directory will grow without bounds.
+If not set (the default), the cache size isn't checked and the blob directory will grow without bounds.
 This should be either empty or significantly larger than the largest blob you store.
 At least